coap-security/liboscore/doc/guides/demo_common.md

 If you have yet to make a choice on which operating system to run the demos, [Debian 10 (Buster) or newer](https://www.debian.org/distrib/netinst) is recommended.

+Some demos use [Particle Xenon boards](https://docs.particle.io/xenon/) for hands-on experience.
+The board has been [deprecated by its vendor](https://blog.particle.io/2020/01/28/mesh-deprecation/), but its usability with RIOT-OS is not expecetd to suffer from that.
+They can generally be replaced with any other network capable [RIOT board](https://riot-os.org/api/group__boards.html);
+for flashing instructions and any installation prerequisites, follow the board's description.

 * Ensure that `git` is installed
 * Clone the libOSCORE repository: